olxbr/lighthouse-ci-action/README.md

 #### `comment_on_pr` (default: true)

-Post a comment on PR with the results when CI is triggered
+Post a comment on PR with the results when CI was triggered

 ##### :bulb: _*Important*_
 > For this feature work, you need to add `pull_request` event on workflow